More Than 75 Years of Combined Criminal Defense Legal Trial Experience in St. Louis

-Assault and battery charges can arise from a broad range of incidents.
-From domestic violence altercations between two well-acquainted people to shooting, punching, and stabbing incidents in alleyways or bars.
-Regardless of the circumstances of these sorts of charges, the St. Louis assault and battery defense attorneys at Rogers Sevastianos & Bante, LLP, can provide effective and aggressive legal assistance.
+If you have been charged with assault in St. Louis, you need aggressive legal representation from an experienced assault and battery attorney.
+Whether a domestic violence altercation between two well-acquainted people, or a shooting, punching or stabbing incident, the St. Louis assault and battery defense attorneys at Rogers Sevastianos & Bante, LLP, can provide effective and aggressive legal assistance.

 We have handled cases for a broad range of clients, including nationally renowned sports figures and other high-profile individuals and cases.
 For instance: